plger/bigAndSmallOrganoids/README.md

-# bigAndSmallOrganoids
+# Big and small organoids

-Comparison of the scRNAseq of big and small organoids
+Comparison of the scRNAseq from big and small organoids derived using the Muotri protocol (Trujillo et al., 2019).